nicolevanderhoeven/blog/content/blog/20260518-gocc07-continuous-profiling.md

 tags: ["opentelemetry", "english", "video", "grafana labs", "grafana otel community call", "profiling", "pyroscope", "continuous profiling", "flame graphs"]
 ---

-In this community call, I sat down with my coworker **Christian Simon**, who works on Grafana Pyroscope, to dig into profiling as the **fourth signal** in OpenTelemetry.
+In this community call, my coworker **Tiffany Jernigan** and I sat down with **Christian Simon**, who works on Grafana Pyroscope, to dig into profiling as the **fourth signal** in OpenTelemetry.
 Metrics, logs, and traces are the classic three pillars — but a significant portion of latency lives *inside* a span, in the actual code execution, where the other three can't see.
 Profiling fills that gap by giving you continuous, code-level visibility into where time is being spent.

 {{< youtube N47wy9pp7Lo >}}